mingnidong/Blink/README.md

 ### 3. Configure environment variables

-Create a file called `.env.local` in the project root:
+Create a file called `.env.local` in the project root, then ask Amber for keys.

 ```
 NEXT_PUBLIC_SUPABASE_URL=your-supabase-url